emryll/EDR/README.md

 &nbsp;

 **Genesis EDR is an open-source Endpoint Detection and Response system for x64 Windows.** Designed for security researchers and learners; it serves as an **educational tool** and case study, but can also be used to test red team tooling.
+Note that commercial use is not permitted (see license).

 You can find **detailed documentation** about the architectural design and implementation [here](https://emryll.gitbook.io/byte4byte/genesis).

->The project is currently in **early development**, alpha version is set to release in February/March 2026.
+>The project is currently in **early development**, alpha version will hopefully be released in the summer of 2026.

 ## Overview
 The system runs off of patterns in a custom YAML-based DSL to describe behavior as a timeline of events.
 In addition YARA rules are used for YARA-X scans of memory and files.